sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 127.0.0.1:6379[6]>
 ```

-Schema for ALARM_STATS table is as below:
+Schema for ALARM_STATS table is as below.
+When an alarm of particular severity is cleared,
+the corresponding severity counter is decremented.
 ```
 ALARM_STATS Table:
 ==============================